 She has been a teacher and community organizer across the globe, and her passions have taken her from the townships of South Africa to the villas of Argentina and the southern tip of South Korea.
 In her free time, she explores all of Los Angeles’ vibrant neighborhoods for her adventure blog, My Best LA Day, and gathers inspiring females for her women's circle, Her Tribe.

+After two years as HMI Boston's Director of Community Engagement, Sarah is currently HMI's East Coast Regional Director.
 Sarah is a Boston-native with a passion for immersive experience and community building.
 Prior to joining the team, Sarah was the Program and Operations Manager at Trybal Gatherings.
 She also founded a beverage company, ParTea, in 2015 and continues to run the company today.
 She holds a B.A. from the Gallatin School at New York University.
 In her free time, Sarah can usually be found cooking, entertaining friends, exploring the outdoors, or playing mahjong.

 Meet The HMI Board of Directors